 Japanese dried edible seaweed is a staple.
 Nori, which is often linked with sushi, is available at some stores, particularly those that specialize in Asian foods.
 Protein, galactans, vitamins C, and E, and all of the B vitamins, as well as minerals, are present.
-It also includes a number of lesser-known sterols and chlorophyll, both of which may aid in metabolic regulation.
+It also includes some lesser-known sterols and chlorophyll, both of which may aid in metabolic regulation.
 Nori might help with weight metabolism, immunological function, and anti-tumor responses, among other things.
 To keep your dog’s salt consumption in line, choose reduced-sodium nori.

 This traditional grain’s seeds have many of the same health advantages as the more well-known “super seed” flax.
 Unlike flax seeds, though, they don’t need to be ground to gain health advantages.
 Simply sprinkle seeds on top of your dog’s food.
 Fiber, omega-3 fatty acids, calcium, antioxidants, and even protein are all nutritional advantages of chia.
 They’re also quite absorbent, so they can assist the body stay hydrated.

 Quinoa is a seed related to spinach that is commonly mistaken for a grain.
-It’s a complete protein containing all eight necessary amino acids, as well as fibre, folate, and a variety of phytochemicals.
+It’s a complete protein containing all eight necessary amino acids, as well as fiber, folate, and a variety of phytochemicals.
 Quinoa is a strong antioxidant and aids in the prevention of diabetes.
 It is one of the few vegetable sources of full proteins.

 Probiotics are beneficial active bacteria cultures present in yogurt.
 They help keep harmful bacteria at bay.
-Protein, calcium, phosphorus, vitamin B12, potassium, zinc, and iodine are among the nutrients commonly present in youghurt.
+Protein, calcium, phosphorus, vitamin B12, potassium, zinc, and iodine are among the nutrients commonly present in yogurt.
 It also contains a good amount of other B vitamins including riboflavin and pantothenic acid.
 Remember not to add any natural or artificial sweeteners when feeding dogs.

 Consult your vet if you have any concerns or questions about what to feed your lovely dog.